magomimmo/modern-cljs/doc/tutorial-15.md

 Now disable the JavaScript engine of your browser, visit the [shopping URI][4], and click the `Calculate` button.
-The `Total` field is valued with the result of the calculation executed on the server-side via the "/shopping" action associated to the `shoppingForm`.
+The `Total` field is filled with the result of the calculation executed on the server-side via the "/shopping" action associated to the `shoppingForm`.
 That's what we reached at the end of the [previous tutorial][1].
-So far so good: this is the happy path.
+So far so good.

 ## Break the Shopping Calculator again and again

-Now open the Developer Tools and click its Network tab to visualize the network activites (I'm using Google Chrome), and type in an unexpected value in the form, for example the string "foo", as the value of the `Price per Unit` field and finally click the `Calculate` button.
+Now open the Developer Tools and click its Network tab to visualize the network activites (I'm using Google Chrome), and enter an unexpected value in the form, for example the string "foo", as the value of the `Price per Unit` field.
+Finally, click the `Calculate` button.

 ![ServerNullPointer][5]